mojimuse/Mojicraft/content/pages/index.md

     title: Welcome Mojicraft
     subtitle: We create your online character
     content: >
-      Creating digital identity in 2D and 3D form.
+      Mojicraft creates digital identity in 2D and 3D form.
 A digital avatar can be imagined countless ways.
 At mojicraft, we create your ideas and help represent your character or MOJI's you dream of.

-      We create characters and digital identity.
+      2021 is the year of the Avatar
     actions:
       - label: Try Free
         url: /pricing